nx-lr/protea/readme.md

-# Protea(Script)
+# Protea

-> It's like JavaScript.
-But faster, stronger and better.

-Protea is a multi-platform and multi-purpose programming language containing tools you need for building, testing and deploying apps, systems and libraries for the entire tech stack.
+Protea will be a multi-platform and multi-purpose programming language containing tools you need for building, testing and deploying apps, systems and libraries for the entire tech stack.
 It supports the object-oriented and functional programming paradigms, and allows you to write simple, fast and quality type safe code while leveraging huge ecosystems of libraries.

 ```dart
 module Button {